espruino/EspruinoDocs/info/Notes.md

 }
 ```

-The Web IDE tries to automatically replace newline characters with Alt-Enter in code when it sends it to Espruino from the editor (so you can write in whatever coding style you want in the right-hand editor window), however we'd still recommend that you use the came coding style as the examples in case you do want to copy+paste a single function into the left-hand side for debugging.
+The Web IDE tries to automatically replace newline characters with Alt-Enter in code when it sends it to Espruino from the editor (so you can write in whatever coding style you want in the right-hand editor window), however we'd still recommend that you use the same coding style as the examples in case you do want to copy+paste a single function into the left-hand side for debugging.